Thoughts from the Manager of Diversity & Inclusiveness at one of the top three consulting firms, Middle East and North Africa.

 My journey to ICI

-Very soon after I joined my company in October 2011, I realised that the challenges that our company faces are very different to those met by more traditional diversity and inclusiveness practices.
+Very soon after I joined my company in October 2011, I realized that the challenges that our company faces are very different to those met by more traditional diversity and inclusiveness practices.
 The MENA region is blessed with a lot of diversity, people from all over the world are coming and making their homes here.
 When we come to work overseas, we bring our whole selves with us: our ideas, our perceptions, our values and beliefs.
 While this brings fantastic opportunities to learn from each other, it also creates a lot of challenges.

 To set the stage: a standard definition of diversity refers to ‘all the differences, visible and invisible, which we as individuals have because of our different cultural backgrounds’.
 Inclusiveness, or inclusivity refers to how we ‘make those mixes work’.
 A simple picture of this would be that of a cook making soup.
 Any recipe will involve salt, pepper, some vegetables and other herbs or spices.
 How the chef mixes those ingredients will make it the best soup in the world or the worst soup in the world.
 At our company, our problem was not really one of diversity but much more to do with inclusiveness: how could we work more inclusively on a day-to-day basis with both colleagues and clients?